-- Cost - generally laptops cost more and you will obtain less (for the same money as a Desktop), and in addition they can only be upgraded slightly (i.e. you can add memory, but most will not allow the swapping of the graphics card).
+- Cost - laptops cost more and provide less (compared to a Desktop), in addition they are difficult/expensive to upgrade (e.g. you can add memory, but most will not allow the swapping of the graphics card).

-- Weight - most laptops weigh around 2Kg, if not more.
-The more powerful ones weigh even more (especially those with bigger screens and better CPU's and graphics cards); if they need to be hauled to/from class every day it can be a considerable burden.
+- Weight - the average weight of a laptop is around 2kg (with cables).
+The more powerful the laptop, the more it weighs (especially those with bigger screens and better CPU's and graphics cards); if they need to be hauled to/from class every day it can be a considerable burden.

-If you have good funds, your handwriting is not as good as it should be, or you just want the convenience of everything being there, then a laptop can be ideal - but make sure the weight is acceptable to you (imagine carrying this everywhere).
+If cost is not the major consideration, your handwriting is not very legible, or you just want the convenience of everything being with you all the time, then a laptop can be ideal - but make sure the weight is acceptable to you (imagine carrying this everywhere).
 A powerful laptop is just an expensive desktop if it's always left in your room.

-Most hard-drives are of a sufficient size nowadays to hold the files that will be used; so speed is more of an issue.
-The Solid-State Drives (SSD) are very expensive, smaller, but very fast (and theoretically more reliable), the Western Digital VelociRaptor is a less expensive alternative - however the slower the drive the lower the cost.
-You might also consider two hard drives: one for the OS (which can be smaller and slower) and one for data (which can be faster) which would balance costs a little.
+Most hard disk drives are of a sufficient size nowadays to hold the files that will be used; so speed is more of an issue.
+The Solid-State Drives (SSD) are a little more expensive than HDD (Hard Disk Drives), smaller, but very fast (and theoretically more reliable); however they don't tend to come in sizes much bigger than 1TB right now.
+You might also consider two hard disk drives: one for the OS (which can be smaller and slower) and one for data (which can be faster) which would balance costs (performance & capacity).

-For the NET program a standard graphics card is sufficient.
-For IMD decent graphics card will help, although most intense applications will occur from the 3rd year - therefore it can be advisable to purchase a standard card now and then invest in a more powerful one after your 2nd year.
-Currently, a NVidia GeForce 5xx or 6xx series is considered around the level required, but power requirements need to be taken into account (i.e. make sure when purchasing the computer that the power supply meets the requirements of these graphics cards).
+The NET/IRM/OSS programs only require a standard graphics card (even a built-in graphics card is sufficient).
+For IMD students, a decent graphics card will be required, although most intense applications will occur from the 3rd year - therefore it can be advisable to purchase a standard card now and then invest in a more powerful one after your 2nd year.
+Currently, a NVidia GeForce 1060 or above is considered around the level required (especially to run VR applications), but power requirements need to be taken into account (i.e. make sure when purchasing the computer that the power supply meets the requirements of these graphics cards).